 - a.
-Any suspension or termination action taken by NSF must be issued by a cognizant NSF Grants and Agreements Officer and will be in accordance with this term and condition, 2 CFR § 200.340, and PAPPG Chapter XII.A. - b.
+Any suspension or termination action taken by NSF must be issued by a cognizant NSF Grants and Agreements Officer and will be in accordance with this Term and Condition, 2 CFR § 200.340, and PAPPG Chapter XII.A. - b.
 The award may be suspended or terminated in whole or in part in any of the following situations: - 1.
-By NSF, if the recipient fails to comply with the terms and conditions of a Federal award: - 2.
+By NSF, if the recipient fails to comply with the terms and conditions of a Federal award; - 2.
 By NSF, if an award no longer effectuates the program goals or agency priorities; - 3.
-By NSF, with the consent of the recipient, in which case the two parties must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; - 4.
-By the recipient upon sending to NSF written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-However, if NSF determines in the case of partial termination that the reduced or modified portion of the NSF award will not accomplish the purposes for which the NSF award was made, NSF may terminate the Federal award in its entirety; - 5.
-By NSF, when ordered by the Deputy Director under NSF's Regulation on Research Misconduct [45 CFR Part 689]. - c.
-Normally, action by NSF to suspend or terminate an award will be taken only after the recipient has been informed by NSF of any deficiency on its part and given an opportunity to correct it; but NSF may immediately suspend or terminate the award without notice when it believes such action is reasonable to protect the interests of the Government. - d.
-No costs incurred during a suspension period or after the effective date of a termination will be allowable, except those costs which, in the opinion of NSF, the recipient could not reasonably avoid or eliminate, or which were otherwise authorized by the suspension or termination notice, provided such costs would otherwise be allowable under the terms of the award and the governing cost principles.
+By NSF, with the consent of the recipient, in which case the two parties must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated;

+4. By the recipient upon sending to NSF written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.

+However, if NSF determines in the case of partial termination that the reduced or modified portion of the NSF award will not accomplish the purposes for which the NSF award was made, NSF may terminate the Federal award in its entirety;

+- 6. By NSF, when ordered by the Deputy Director under NSF's Regulation on Research Misconduct (45 CFR § 689). - c.
+Normally, action by NSF to suspend or terminate an award will be taken only after the recipient has been informed by NSF of any deficiency on its part and given an opportunity to correct it; NSF, however, may immediately suspend or terminate the award without notice when it believes such action is reasonable to protect the interests of the Government. - d.
+No costs incurred during a suspension period or after the effective date of a termination will be allowable, except those costs which, in the opinion of NSF, the recipient could not reasonably avoid or eliminate, or which were otherwise authorized by the suspension or termination notice, provided such costs would otherwise be allowable under the terms of the award and the governing cost principles. - e.
-- e.
 Within 30 days of the termination date, the recipient will furnish a summary of progress under the award and an itemized accounting of costs incurred prior to the termination date or pursuant to d, above.
 Final allowable costs under a termination settlement shall be in accordance with the terms of the award, including this term and condition, and the governing cost principles, giving due consideration to the progress under the award.
 In no event will the total of NSF payments under a terminated award exceed the award amount, or the NSF pro rata share of the total project costs when cost sharing was anticipated, whichever is less. - f.
 When an NSF award is terminated or partially terminated, both NSF and the recipient remain responsible for compliance with the requirements in 2 CFR §§ 200.344 and 200.345. - g.
-A notice of termination other than by mutual agreement and/or the final settlement amount may be subject to review pursuant to Teram and Condition Termination and Enforcement. - h.
-NSF will report award terminations to the OMB-designated integrity and performance system in accordance with Federal regulation, but only after the recipient has had an opportunity to exhaust the review procedures contained in PAPPG Chapter XII.B.
-See also Term and Condition Project Reporting Requirements for additional information on Responsibility/Qualifications in SAM.gov.
+A notice of termination other than by mutual agreement and/or the final settlement amount may be subject to review pursuant to Term and Condition Non-Discrimination Statutes. - h.
+NSF will report award terminations in SAM, but only after the recipient has had an opportunity to exhaust the review procedures contained in PAPPG Chapter XII.B.
+See also Term and Condition Project Reporting Requirements for additional information on Responsibility/Qualification in SAM.gov.